damascenodiego/damascenodiego.github.io/_pages/cv.md

 Long bio
 ------

-Diego Damasceno is currently a Design Engineer at [ASML](https://www.asml.com/).
+Diego Damasceno is currently a Software Engineer at [ASML](https://www.asml.com/).
 At ASML, he works on developing modeling and model-based testing methodologies for semiconductor manufacturing.